Pouyazarbipour/pouyazarbipour.github.io/_pages/opportunities.md

 #### ExaGEO and IAPETUS2 programs

-These are fully-funded, competitive PhD opportunities, and I am involved in several projects focusing on glaciers, glacial landscapes, and numerical modeling.
+These are fully-funded, competitive PhD opportunities, and I am involved in several projects focusing on landscape evolution, glaciers, and numerical modeling.
 New projects are typically posted in the fall, with applications due in the winter.

-Links:

 [ExaGEO](https://www.exageo.org/): https://www.exageo.org/